Skip to content

 Let’s discuss them in full detail below.

-• Emperor Moth: They contain a toxic chemical known as ant-coagulant.
+• Emperor Moth: They contain a toxic chemical known as an anti-coagulant.
 This chemical affects your clotting system; hence if consumed, excessive bleeding may occur.
 Some extreme cases may lead to death.

 • Zebra Longwing Moths: This type of moth contains cyanide chemicals in their bodies which is poisonous when consumed by many mammals, including people.